koor-tech/handbook-redux/docs/development/demo/impl-notes-take-1.md

 * [cni plugin releases](https://github.com/containernetworking/plugins/releases)
 * [config example](https://github.com/containerd/containerd/blob/main/docs/man/containerd-config.toml.5.md)
   * although you can also get the default from containerd config and pipe that to the file

+I thought these generic releases were important before learning that packages are available for containerd.
+Presumably the packages are tuned for the flavor of Linux.
+(Perhaps, or maybe they adopt the common version without changing much.
+I suppose we don't need to worry about that for our demo system.)